 Coaching product owners on how to split stories, what value means, and prioritizing backlog items was fun when I gained business knowledge.
 It is not about guiding the product owner but using the same language that the business understands.
 Having in-depth experience in insurance, healthcare, and automotive domain enables me to have more in-depth conversations using real examples.
 It is not necessary to have prior knowledge, but your willingness to learn the domain broadly helps.

 Participate as a Peer Team Member in Retrospective

-The retrospective’s purpose is misunderstood by many teams where the scrum master only acts as a facilitator and doesn’t participate as a team member.
+The purpose of the sprint retrospective is misunderstood by many teams where the scrum master only acts as a facilitator and doesn't participate as a team member.
 It is a retrospective for the scrum team, not just for the development team.
-We review people’s collaborations, the relationship among team members, processes, practices, and tools, including scrum processes for which scrum master is accountable.
-Be a peer team member to see what’s not working or what’s working to improve by getting feedback.
+We review people's collaborations, the relationship among team members, processes, practices, and tools, including scrum processes for which the scrum master is accountable.
+Be a peer team member to see what's not working or what's working to improve by getting feedback.